Managing the Arthritic TMJ

 SUMMARY

 Over time, a TMJ with a dislocated disk usually develops bone spurs, erosions, lipping, or flattening that make it fit the definition of an arthritic joint, which makes the condition sound serious, but the prognosis may still be excellent.
-In fact, there is little correlation between X-ray findings and symptoms, because even severely damaged TMJs eventually heal by a natural adaptation process in which the chronically bruised retrodiskal (behind the disk) tissues transform into a pad of disk-like tissue called a “pseudodisk”.
-To enable this process of pseudodisk formation and resolution of symptoms, most patients just need a stable healthy (unstrained) natural bite and the right type of oral orthopedic appliance to wear during sleep, especially during times of increased stress when nocturnal bruxism is most severe and the condyles at the back ends of the lower jawbone get worked up into the TMJs with strong forces.
+No matter how bad the X-rays look, there is very little chance that you'll eventually be unable to bite or chew, as long as you take care of your teeth, because even severely damaged TMJs eventually heal by a natural adaptation process in which the chronically bruised retrodiskal (behind the disk) tissues transform into a pad of disk-like tissue called a “pseudodisk”, which cannot be seen on X-rays.
+To enable this process of pseudodisk formation and resolution of symptoms, most patients just need a stable healthy (unstrained) natural bite and the right type of oral orthopedic appliance to wear during sleep, when nocturnal bruxism applies strong forces to the TMJs.

 TMJ ADAPTATION

-The natural course of a TMJ disorder consists of initial pain and bite change followed by adaptive remodeling as part of a healing process that makes the damaged TMJ once again function like a normal TMJ and eliminates any symptoms that were due to the condition of the joint itself (not necessarily muscle symptoms).
-Successful adaptation may take hours or decades, but it almost always occurs by middle age.
-Subsequently, some jaw muscle symptoms may persist as a subset of postural muscle strain, because the mandible is part of the postural system; and some ear symptoms may persist long after the cause is gone, because the inner ear does not recover well from injury.
+The natural course of a TMJ disk dislocation disorder consists of initial pain and bite change followed by adaptive remodeling as part of a healing process that makes the damaged TMJ once again function like a normal TMJ.
+The remodeling seen on X-rays creates a diagnosis of arthritis, but it represents a successful adaptation.
+Subsequently, some jaw muscle symptoms may persist as a subset of postural muscle strain, because the mandible is part of the postural system; and some ear symptoms may persist long after the cause is gone, because the inner ear does not recover well from injury; but TMJ inflammation is rare.

-The adaptation is due to fibrosis of the retrodiskal tissues.
-These tissues, that once provided blood and nerve supply to the TMJ from the area just behind its disk (retrodiskal area), get pulled by the dislocation of the disk into the former disk space, where they respond to the pounding of the condyle during chewing by converting into a pad of tough scar tissue called a pseudodisk.
+The successful adaptation is due to fibrosis of the retrodiskal tissues.
+These tissues, that once provided blood and nerve supply to the TMJ from the area just behind its disk (retrodiskal area), get pulled by the dislocation of the disk into the former disk space, where they respond to chewing forces by converting into a pad of tough scar tissue called a pseudodisk.
 That process constitutes a complete healing of the damaged TMJ.
-Pseudodisks look and function so much like normal disk tissue that, for many years, surgeons mistook them for normal disk tissue and routinely diagnosed the disks they removed as elongated; until a group of researchers pointed out that TMJ disks are made of collagen and cannot elongate.
-Finally microscopic examination of these reportedly elongated disks showed that their rearmost portions contained remnants of blood vessels - proof that these areas were not originally disk tissue but fibrosed connective tissue.
+Pseudodisks look and function so much like normal disk tissue that, for many years, surgeons mistook them for normal disk tissue and routinely diagnosed the disks they removed as elongated; until researchers pointed out that TMJ disks are made of collagen and cannot elongate, and microscopic examination of these reportedly elongated portions of the dislocated disks contained remnants of blood vessels - proof that these areas were not originally disk tissue but fibrosed connective tissue.
 The conversion process is pictured below:

 Oral orthopedic appliances worn during sleep, when the jaw system undergoes its nightly workout, can facilitate the conversion so that full adaptation occurs within days or weeks rather than years.
 The type of oral orthopedic appliance that you need depends on the condition of your TMJs, the state of your jaw and neck muscles, and your facial growth pattern.